HomeLatest NewsGovTechDigital India: Law Ministry simplifies advocate fee payments by linking LIMBS with PFMS

 Register Now →

-Once verified and digitally signed by the Drawing and Disbursing Officer, payments are released directly to the beneficiary’s account without physical file movement.
+Once verified and digitally signed by the Drawing and Disbursing Officer, payments are released directly to the beneficiary’s bank account without physical file movement.

 Each claim generates a Claim Reference Number (CRN), allowing administrative units to track progress in real time.
 The integration also strengthens digital record-keeping and reduces the possibility of manual errors.